The bladder acts as a storage for urine, containing toxins that lurk in the human body.

 6) Don’t Forget Your OAB Medication

-When a patient is diagnosed with an overactive bladder, certain treatments may help them.
+When a patient is diagnosed with an overactive bladder, certain incontinence treatment may help them.
 Several types of medicated treatments have been found useful for patients who have an overactive bladder.
-Some treatments are specific to men or women.
-Others can be used in both genders.
+Some incontinence treatment is specific to men or women.
+Others can be used for both sexes.

 When a person is prescribed medication for the condition, they should ensure they take it as advised.
 Taking the medication while going on the trip can be useful too.
 This may help to improve bladder control while driving or taking a flight.
 In turn, there could be a possible reduction in the frequency of urges.